digitalvectorz/ccarps/Character_Creation.md

 The second step is rolling your character's Primary Attributes.
 In general players roll five sets of dice according to the age chart and record each set in one of the primary attribute boxes.

 ### Character Rank ###
 Character rank is the sum of the character's Primary Attributes.
-When a character's points equal or exceed a given rank, the player rolls an extra set of 5d and may apply that to a chosen attribute.
-(This is a chance to increase an attribute, which is not guaranteed.)

 * Beginner: 75 points
 * Novice: 90 points